Samih-codes/Intermediate_Python_Projects/Password-Manager/README.md

 ---
 # Concepts Learned
-- Working with Images and Setting up the Canvas
+- Working with images and Canvas
-- Use grid() and columnspan to Complete the User Interface
+- Use grid() and columnspan to finsih the UI
-- Saving Data to File
+- Saving data to file
-- Dialog Boxes and Pop-Ups in Tkinter
+- Dialog boxes and pop-ups in Tkinter